Sync an upstream registry with an Amazon ECR private registry - Amazon ECR

 After you've created a pull through cache rule for the upstream registry, simply pull an image from that upstream registry using your Amazon ECR private registry URI.
 Amazon ECR then creates a repository and caches that image in your private registry.
 On your subsequent pull requests of the cached image with a given tag, Amazon ECR checks the upstream registry to see if there is a new version of the image with that specific tag and attempts to update the image in your private registry at least once every 24 hours.

 Amazon ECR has added support for repository creation templates, currently in preview, which gives you the control to specify initial configurations for new repositories created by Amazon ECR on your behalf using pull through cache rules.
 Each template contains a repository namespace prefix which is used to match new repositories to a specific template.
 Templates can specify the configuration for all repository settings including resource-based access policies, tag immutability, encryption, and lifecycle policies.
 The settings in a repository creation template are only applied during repository creation and don't have any effect on existing repositories or repositories created using any other method.
-For more information, see Manage your repository creation templates.
+For more information, see Templates to control repositories created during a pull through cache action.

-The following should be considered when using Amazon ECR pull through cache rules.
+Consider the following when using Amazon ECR pull through cache rules.

 • Creating pull through cache rules isn't supported in the following Regions.